Herd of 33 Elephants

 I still love it today.

-It took me a few days of rotating it and rehanging it to see the elephant's profile, but once I did, I couldn't unsee it.
 Then suddenly, I connected the trauma to the elephant, the journey, the creativity, and the therapy all at the same time, and it became one of the most profound moments of my life.
-I began examining the fabrics I used and thinking critically about how they were assembled.
-This wall hanging offers deep significance to my life experiences and journey.
+In the end, it became an expression of my life, my journey, and my experiences.

 The stuffed elephants are among my favorite things I make.
 I designed the pattern to have a unique string tail and big, floppy ears.
 I love everything about the elephants!
 I make bears, too, but I think I prefer the elephants.

 Trauma therapy lowers the volume of the impact of traumatic events in our lives, and often we are able to mute it completely.
 Artistic expression helps facilitate this process, and I always keep my drawing supplies nearby to feed my creative inspiration.
+Exploring a traumatic childhood and abusive adult relationships meant a complicated journey of uncovering and processing the pain.